I. Creating Your Draws

 IV.
 Setting Match Location, Date, and Time

 Once you have the players placed in the draw to your liking, you can enter times, dates, and locations for the matches.
+You can check this article for the full information.

 Pro Tip: Be sure you have first selected either "Match Sheet" or "Order of Play" from the "Schedule" section of the Event Desk in order to set the match location, date, and times!